Desert Locust Outbreak

 What are challenges to maintaining and expanding Desert Locust management capacity?

 Many of the currently affected countries are seeing locust outbreaks for the first time in decades.
 For instance, Kenya hasn’t experienced an outbreak of this magnitude in 70 years.
 These unpredictable boom-and-bust cycles of Desert Locust outbreaks, which can play-out over periods of decades, make preserving institutional knowledge and maintaining the capacity to respond difficult, if not impossible, for an individual nation or region.
 Additionally, any societal or political disruption further jeopardizes the capacity to monitor and respond to locust threats.
-Civil war in Yemen for example, played a role in undermining locust control during critical early stages of this outbreak, and the COVID-19 pandemic continues to disrupt ongoing locust control efforts in East Africa.
+For example, the civil war in Yemen played a role in undermining locust control during the critical early stages of this outbreak.
+Conflicts in northern regions of Ethiopia hampered monitoring efforts in 2021, and the COVID-19 pandemic disrupted supply chains and response efforts in East Africa.

 For more further information please see the following recent article by Dr. Michel Lecoq posted on our website: Preventative management of the Desert Locust and the ongoing invasion